PrincetonUniversity/removing_tedium/07_self_written_utilities/README.md

 # Self-Written Utilities and Pipelines

 A utility is a standalone code that performs some operation.
 A pipeline is set of utilities where the output of one serves as the input to another.
-In constructing a pipeline to automate your research workflow, you can combine common Linux utiities with self-written ones.
+In constructing a pipeline to automate your research workflow, you can combine common Linux utilities with self-written ones.

 ## checkquota revisited